pw2sbg/PasswordManager/README.md

 For the moment, the Manager class is basic: some updates and improvements need be done.

 Also, for each class, tests were performed in order to check the functions of the class.
-I let them in the code, so you can also check by yourself.
+I let them in the code, so you are able to check by yourself.